 The Alexander Technique Can Help:

-- Those with chronic pain and other medical conditions to improve overall coordination so that healing can take place more easily.
+- People with pain and injury to improve overall coordination so that healing can take place more easily.

 - Public speakers to communicate calmly, clearly and effectively without causing vocal strain and fatigue.